waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **boulder_switch:** A floor switch that opens a `boulder_barrier` when a boulder is pushed onto it.

 ## B. Boulder Pushing
 - **Core Mechanic:** When adjacent to a boulder, a single button press can both turn the player and push the boulder one tile.
-The player's position does not change during the push.
-To continue pushing, the player must reposition.
+The player's position does not change during the push, regardless of direction (vertical or horizontal).
+To continue pushing, the player must walk to an adjacent tile to the boulder's new position.
 - **Illegal Moves:** Boulders CANNOT be pushed onto 'steps' tiles.

 ## C. General Mechanics